valendesigns/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 1.1.1 =
+* Fixed the 'remove' icon from showing when nothing's uploaded

 = 1.1 =
 * Fixed the Undefined index: notices when WP_DEBUG is set to true